getify/You-Dont-Know-JS/async & performance/ch6.md

 ### Repetition

-"OK", you now say, "Just put a loop around it so the whole test takes longer."
+"OK," you now say, "Just put a loop around it so the whole test takes longer."
 If you repeat an operation 100 times, and that whole loop reportedly takes a total of 137ms, then you can just divide by 100 and get an average duration of 1.37ms for each operation, right?

 Well, not exactly.